Football: Man City back on top, Huddersfield equal record for earliest relegation

 "Every game we have to win if we want to be champions.
 We have tough opponents, but that is the challenge."

-Bottom of the table Huddersfield's two-season stay in the top-flight came to an end at Selhurst Park as they slumped to a 24th defeat in 32 league games.
+Bottom-of-the-table Huddersfield's two-season stay in the top flight came to an end at Selhurst Park as they slumped to a 24th defeat in 32 league games by losing 2-0 at Palace.

 Huddersfield are only the second club to be relegated from the Premier League in March after Derby went down with 11 points in 2008.